Data-Driven Dynamic Factor Modeling via Manifold Learning: Joint Diffusion Kalman Filter Explanatory Power

 \section{Joint Diffusion Kalman Filter Explanatory Power}

-{B.\arabic{table}} {B.\arabic{figure}} The figures below show respectively the individual $R^2$ from regressing each time series of stock returns against the full and reduced sets of factors.
+{C.\arabic{table}} {C.\arabic{figure}} The figures below show respectively the individual $R^2$ from regressing each time series of stock returns against the full and reduced sets of factors.
 Note the significant loss in explanatory power from using the DKF diffusion coordinates, this is to be expected since their estimation process does not jointly consider the variation in the dependent variables.

 \begin{landscape}

 \end{landscape}